devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 *Codesnippt 16: Simplified Wisgen WisdomFeed with StreamBuilder [(Faust 2019)](https://github.com/Fasust/wisgen)*

 Alright, let’s go through this step by step.
 First we initialize our WisdomBloc in the *initSate()* methode.
-This is also where we set up a ScrollController that we can use to determine how far down the list we have scrolled.
+This is also where we set up a ScrollController [(Flutter Dev Team 2018c)](https://api.flutter.dev/flutter/widgets/ScrollController-class.html) that we can use to determine how far down the list we have scrolled.
 I wont go into the details here, but the controller enables us to call *publishMoreWisdom()* on the WisdomBloc when ever we are near the end ouf our list.
 This way we get infinite scrolling.
-In the *build()* methode, we use Flutters StreamBuilder to link our UI to our stream.
+In the *build()* methode, we use Flutters StreamBuilder [(Flutter Dev Team 2018f)](https://api.flutter.dev/flutter/widgets/StreamBuilder-class.html) to link our UI to our stream.
 We give it our stream and it provides a builder method.
 This builder has a snapshot containing the current state of the stream.
 We can use the snapshot to determine when the UI needs to display a loading animation, an error message or the actual list.
-When we receive the actual list of wisdoms from our stream through the snapshot, we continue to the \_\_listView()\_ methode.
+When we receive the actual list of wisdoms from our stream through the snapshot, we continue to the *listView()* methode.
 Here we just use the list of wisdoms to create a ListView with WisdomCards.
 You might have wondered why we stream a List of wisdoms and not just individual wisdoms.
 This ListView is the reason.
 If we where streaming individual Wisdoms we would need to combine them into a list here.
-Streaming a compleat list is also recommended by the Flutter team for this usecase.
+Streaming a compleat list is also recommended by the Flutter team for this usecase [(Sullivan and Hracek n.d.)](https://www.youtube.com/watch?v=fahC3ky_zW0).
 Finally, once the app is closed down, the *dispose()* methode is called and we dispose our stream and ScrollController.

 ![Streaming Wisdom from BLoC to WisdomFeed](https://github.com/Fasust/flutter-guide/wiki//images/wisdomBloc-stream.PNG)